Skip to main content

 In the Creating Custom Behaviors how to guide, more details for creating MoveIt Pro Behaviors are covered.

-Using the graphical interface or command line, create a new Behavior and select the AsyncBehavior type.
+1. Using the graphical interface, create a new Behavior named my_behavior (so that it matches the example code blocks) and select the AsyncBehavior type.

 doWork()